 - Click on the “View All” link in the “Top Team” and “Top Fundraiser” sections.

 Where is the Ottawa Fire Truck Pull?

-The Ottawa Fire Truck Pull is at Lansdowne Park (452 Queen Elizabeth Drive) East Court, on the eastern side of the Aberdeen Pavilion.
+The Ottawa Fire Truck Pull is at Lansdowne Park (452 Queen Elizabeth Drive) in Aberdeen Square, next to the Aberdeen Pavilion.

 How can I get there?